THE BIBLICAL INTERPRETATION OF THE

 Though “twins”, you can see they are different in color.
 Pollux is a yellow/reddish star, Castor a blueish white star as can be seen below in this incredible video footage filmed by Kathleen Weckerle with a Nikon P1000 camera.

-Another observation to be made is that just as the sun on the ecliptic passes through Castor on the right first and then through Pollux, so also was the gospel first preached to the Jewish people after the death of Christ and then to the Gentiles three and a half years later after the stoning of Stephen, the first Christian martyr.
+Another noteworthy observation is that just as the sun on the ecliptic first passes through Castor on the right and then through Pollux, so too was the gospel first preached to the Jewish people after Yahushua’s death.
+Three and a half years later, following the stoning of Stephen, the first Christian martyr, the message was extended to the Gentiles.

 THE HEBREW NAME FOR GEMINI